What is Digital Marketing?

 A conversion is an action that you want your website visitor to complete.
 It could be anything from filling out a form to purchasing a product.
 Setting a conversion goal is a little more complicated than defining a traffic goal or sales goal.
 But, increasing the number of visitors to your site might decrease the quality of those visitors and negatively impact your conversion rate.

-So, implementing CRO strategies could be a better approach.
+So, implementing CRO strategies, especially for ecommerce marketing, could be a better approach.
 Examples of strategies include, A/B testing landing pages, adding a chatbot to high-converting pages, optimizing high-performing blog posts and leveraging retargeting methods.

 Cost of Digital Marketing